 • Provide additional support for parents of underachieving children ( e.g. reporting progress, discussing needs)

-Our admissions arrangements are fair and transparent, and do not discriminate on race, gender, disability or socio-economic factors.
+Our admissions arrangements are fair and transparent, and do not discriminate on any level, including socio-economic factors.

 Exclusions will always be based on the school’s Behaviour Policy.
 We will closely monitor exclusions to avoid any potential adverse impact and ensure any discrepancies are identified and dealt with.

 This section deals with aspects of equal opportunities relating to staff at Penketh High School